 CIOSE discussions are guided by the firm’s partners in collaboration with the partners of Kleiner Perkins Caufield and Byers, the premier venture capitalists.
 Together, they bring unparalleled experience into

 the issues of IT governance and opportunities.

 CIOSE produces pithy and articulate papers on a variety of topics centered on innovation and its opportunities for the IT organization.
-These include reports about how consumerization of IT and global competition influence many customer-facing applications; mobility (from the twin perspectives of both vendor strategy and member applications); big data and data analytics in operation or under development; cyber-security including cyber-insights from experts and best practices in sophisticated enterprises.
+These include reports about how consumerization of IT and global competition influence many customer-facing applications; mobility (from the twin perspectives of both vendor strategy and member applications); big data and data analytics; cloud services, including SaaS; cyber-security including cyber-insights from experts and best practices in sophisticated enterprises.
 The papers gain enormously in depth and relevance from the active involvement of the membership.
 And they form the basis for energetic discussion at meetings.